 Have you ever considered reading the book of Revelation when you needed some encouragement?
 Most people avoid this book altogether due to the rich but confusing symbols.
 I confess, the symbolism can be confusing but once understood, Revelation becomes a very practical comfort in the midst of daily life.

 One of the reasons John wrote Revelation was to comfort and encourage Christians throughout the ages that were undergoing hardship.
 Particularly, John had in mind his contemporaries who were experiencing persecution for claiming to be Christians.
 The book is relevant for all, both corporately and individually.
-Recently, I had the opportunity to preach on Revelation 4-5.
+I once had the opportunity to preach on Revelation 4-5.
 The minister of the congregation matched this quote from Jonathan Edwards to compliment my sermon that morning.

 If you…come to Christ, he will appear as a Lion, in his glorious power and dominion, to defend you.
 All those excellencies of his, in which he appears as a lion, shall be yours, and shall be employed for you in your defense, for your safety, and to promote your glory; he will be as a lion to fight against your enemies.
 He that touches you, or offends you, will provoke his wrath, as he that stirs up a lion.
 Unless your enemies can conquer this Lion, they shall not be able to destroy or hurt you.
 Unless they are stronger than he, they shall not be able to hinder your happiness.

 Now this is encouraging!
 You can locate the image of a Lion in Revelation 4-5.
 As you begin reading chapter 4, John passes through a door into the very throne room where God is seated.
 The One sitting on the throne defies description because He is so awesome.
 You begin to get more detail as you read chapter 5, especially 5:5-7.